bjornharvold/bearchoke/README.md

 	$ rabbitmq-server start

-You can start it later as well by using the start script located in the root of bearchoke-tempest called: startService.sh.
+You can start it later as well by using the start script located in the root of bearchoke-tempest called: startServices.sh.

 ## MongoDb (required for every type of spring profile)
 [MongoDb](http://www.mongodb.org) is a NoSQL database, more specifically known as a "document store".